nss-day-cohort-52/exomine-banzai-dragons/README.md

 Exomine.js - Responsible for declaring and exporting our Exomine() function that generates all of the HTML.
 It also listens for the purchase button click event

-Colonies.js - Responsible for declaring and exporting our Colony() function that generats the name of each colony on the page in a dynamic way
+Colonies.js - Responsible for declaring and exporting our Colony() function that generates the name of each colony on the page in a dynamic way

 Governors.js - Responsible for declaring and exporting our Governors() function.
 This function generates each object in the governors array from the database as HTML (drop down options).
 There is also a change eventListener that is responsible for calling our setColony() function when a governor is selected